Heaven's Design Team

-Heaven's Design Team (天地創造デザイン部, Tenchi Sōzō Dezain-bu) is a Japanese comedy manga series, written by Hebi-zou and Tsuta Suzuki and illustrated by Tarako.
-It has been serialized in Kodansha's seinen manga magazine Morning Two since February 2017, with its chapters collected in eight tankōbon volumes as of July 2022.
+Heaven's Design Team (天地創造デザイン部, Tenchi Sōzō Dezain-bu) is a Japanese manga series, written by Hebi-zou and Tsuta Suzuki and illustrated by Tarako.
+It has been serialized in Kodansha's seinen manga magazine Morning Two since February 2017, with its chapters collected in nine tankōbon volumes as of December 2025.
 The manga is licensed in North America by Kodansha USA.
 An anime television series adaptation produced by Asahi Production aired from January to March 2021.

 Plot

 Kami-sama ("God", in English) created the Earth and filled the world with natural resources.
 Though God originally was going to create the animals that would inhabit the world, the task was outsourced to a team of creative minds.
 God generally sends tasks to the team to fulfill ideas for an animal with unique and quirky features based on vague descriptions or design goals.
 Designs that he approves become animals while rejected ones go back to the designer to revise until he is satisfied.
 Other times, the team can freely create a new design on their own whims and preferences in aesthetic and physical designs.
 One of God's angels, Shimoda, is tasked with overseeing the crew and sending potential new animals for God's approval.

 The series serves to illustrate biology of real life animals and their characteristics as well as explaining some biological issues regarding mythical animals, all this while showing the concepts of design thinking, such as testing and prototyping.